zVoxty/qb-car-license-plate/README.md

 - QB-Inventory

 # Workflows
-1. You can customise from where to buy the empty license plates using the config file.
+1. You can customise where to buy the empty license plates using the config file.
 2. The empty license plates can be converted to 'registered license plates' for a higher amount of money
 3. The empty license plates can be converted to 'fake license plates' for a lower amount of money
 4. If you have within your inventory fake or registered license plates you can go behind your car and change the plates.